Azure/AzureStackHCI-Supportability/TSG/Upgrade/Known-issue-%2D-Cluster-network-shows-as-'Partitioned'-after-OS-upgrade-from-22H2-to-23H2.md

 # Symptoms
-After upgrading the Azure Stack HCI OS from 22H2 to 23H2, customers may notice a 'Partitioned' network in their environment.
+After upgrading the Azure Local OS from 22H2 to 23H2, customers may notice a 'Partitioned' network in their environment.

 # Issue Validation
 Run `Get-ClusterNetwork` from one of the nodes and view the output.
 You may see a network as 'Partitioned'.